Craigharrison79/MS1-Dental-Clinic/assets/docu/testing.md

 ## About Page

 - **Issue:** Having issues with getting the two cards to align/float next to each other.
+This was something that taken me the longest to fix.

      > **Solution:** I started by trying different things with the code like flexbox, grids till I know noticed I had added an extra row in the code.
+Just deleting it and all was good.
+Rookie mistake!

      ![sample-added-row](testing-code/added-row.png)